OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

     The directory containing source to be packaged into distributions that can be released separately from OpenMDAO.
 These distributions may or may not depend upon OpenMDAO.
-Distributions that have not yet been approved to be part of ``openmdao.lib`` can live here -- as long as their license is compatible with NOSA.
+Distributions that have not yet been approved to be part of ``openmdao.lib`` can live here -- as long as their license is compatible with Apache V2.0.
 No proprietary code or GPL code should be placed in the OpenMDAO-Framework repository.

 ``devenv``